gidandridge/gavdan-2/README.md

 # GAVDAN-2
-Assembly code and other supporting files for the GAVDAN-2 retro 6502 micro computer.
+Assembly code and other supporting files for the GAVDAN-2 retro 6502 microcomputer.

 ## Overview
-The GAVDAN-2 is a 6502 micro computer inspired by the 1970s homebrew micro computer scene.
+The GAVDAN-2 is a 6502 microcomputer inspired by the 1970s homebrew microcomputer scene.

-I wanted to design and build a small micro computer that would closely resemble the type of machine built by home enthusiasts around the mid 1970s.
+I wanted to design and build a small microcomputer that would closely resemble the type of machines built by home enthusiasts around the mid 1970s.
 Using mostly era specific components and construction methods.

-The micro's name GAVDAN-2 is a contraction of my own name and a suffixed model number.
+The microcomputer's name GAVDAN-2 is a contraction of my own name and a suffixed model number.
 The current version, model 2, is built on two 9cm by 15cm PCB prototyping boards with the circuit soldered using AWG 28 wire.

 The main functions of the two boards are as follows: